Noah saw 12 legs walk by into the Ark. How many creatures did he see?

 Why do this problem?

-gives pupils the opportunity to explore some simple number relationships, from which they can be encouraged to make some generalisations.
+This activity gives pupils the opportunity to explore some simple number relationships, from which they can be encouraged to make some generalisations.
 It may also be a good context in which to help pupils ask their own questions - "I wonder what would happen if we ...?" showing their curiosity.
 You will be aware that a lot of perseverance

-With younger pupils, or those with little experience of exploring in mathematics and talking about their mathematical thoughts, it would be good to act out the problem as first described.
+With younger pupils or those with little experience of exploration in mathematics and talking about their mathematical thoughts, it would be good to act out the problem as first described.

 With more experienced pupils you could just present the challenge orally and ask them to explore further.
 Encourage learners to write down all the things they notice.
 It might also be appropriate for you to bring everyone together after some time to discuss how they are recording their work.